 With the Porta Potti, we don’t need a toilet or bathroom taking up all our valuable space.
 Right now we are next to Mono Lake in the Eastern Sierras.
 We came down a dirt road.
 Our friends in an Airstream can’t get to where we are right now.
 Turning around is a lot harder with a trailer.

 Marlene: We have a cabinet for the Porta Potti.
-We also have a cabinet for toys, our pot and pan, and toiletries.
+We also have a cabinet for toys, our one pot and one pan, and toiletries.
 A cassette toilet would have taken up 2-feet by 5-feet of space.
 We opted for no water heater for the same reason.
 Now we have more room for food.

 Dan: Not having a water heater is not so crucial in Mexico.
-In Mexico we can use our shower tent with our outdoor shower.
+In Mexico, we can use our shower tent with our outdoor shower.
 We take cold water showers outside.
-In the USA and Canada we use showers at truck stops, RV parks, recreation centers, and community gyms.
+In the USA and Canada, we use showers at truck stops, RV parks, recreation centers, and community gyms.